lsst-dm/dmtn-028/index.rst

    :align: center
    :name: figure-8

-   Network traffic into Kafka vs number of alerts in a batch.
+   Network traffic into Kafka vs number of alerts in a batch with best fit linear relations overplotted.

 .. figure:: _static/netInSize.png
    :width: 55%
    :align: center
    :name: figure-9

-   Network traffic into Kafka vs volume of data in a batch.
+   Network traffic into Kafka vs volume of data in a batch with best fit linear relations overplotted.

 .. figure:: _static/netOutAlerts.png
    :width: 55%
    :align: center
    :name: figure-10

-   Network traffic out of Kafka vs number of alerts in a batch.
+   Network traffic out of Kafka vs number of alerts in a batch with best fit linear relations overplotted.

 .. figure:: _static/netOutSize.png
    :width: 55%
    :align: center
    :name: figure-11

-   Network traffic out of Kafka vs volume of data in a batch.
+   Network traffic out of Kafka vs volume of data in a batch with best fit linear relations overplotted.

 Scaling Producers and Consumers
 -------------------------------